-If you did not make distributions this year, show deferrals (plus earnings) under a nonqualified or any section 457(b) plan that became taxable for social security and Medicare taxes during the year (but were for prior year services) because the deferred amounts were no longer subject to a substantial risk of forfeiture.
+If you did not make distributions this year, show deferrals (plus earnings or less losses) under a nonqualified or any section 457(b)

+plan that became taxable for social security and Medicare taxes during the year (but were for prior year services) because the deferred amounts were no longer subject to a substantial risk of forfeiture.
 Also report these amounts in boxes 3 (up to the social security wage base) and 5.
-Do not report in box 11 deferrals that are included in boxes 3 and/or 5 and that are for current year services (such as those that have no risk of forfeiture).
+Do not report in box 11 deferrals included in boxes 3 and/or 5 and deferrals for current year services (such as those with no risk of forfeiture).

-If you made distributions and are also reporting any deferrals in box(es) 3 and/or 5, do not complete box CAUTION 11.
-See Pub.
-957, Reporting Back Pay and Special

-Wage Payments to the Social Security Administration, and Form SSA-131, Employer Report of Special Wage Payments, for instructions on reporting these and other kinds of compensation earned in prior years.
+If you made distributions and also are reporting any deferrals in box(es) 3 and/or 5, do not complete box 11.
+See CAUTION Pub.
+957, Reporting Back Pay and Special Wage Payments to the Social Security Administration, and Form SSA-131, Employer Report of Special Wage Payments, for instructions on reporting these and other kinds of compensation earned in prior years.
 However, do not file Form SSA-131 if this situation applies but the employee will not be age 62 or older by the end of that

-Unlike qualified plans, nonqualified deferred compensation plans do not meet the qualification requirements for tax-favored status for this purpose.
-Nonqualified deferred compensation plans include those arrangements traditionally viewed as deferring the receipt of current compensation.
-Accordingly, welfare benefit plans, stock option plans, and plans providing dismissal pay, termination pay, or early retirement pay are not nonqualified deferred compensation plans.
+Unlike qualified plans, NQDC plans do not meet the qualification requirements for tax-favored status for this purpose.
+NQDC plans include those arrangements traditionally viewed as deferring the receipt of current compensation.
+Accordingly, welfare benefit plans, stock option plans, and plans providing dismissal pay, termination pay, or early retirement pay are not NQDC plans.

-Report distributions from nonqualified deferred compensation or section 457 plans to beneficiaries of deceased employees on Form 1099-R, not on Form W-2.
+Report distributions from NQDC or section 457 plans to beneficiaries of deceased employees on Form 1099-MISC, not on Form W-2.